On Reproducing Kernel Banach Spaces: Generic Definitions and Unified Framework of Constructions: Representer theorems for machine learning in RKBSs

 If $v_{\inf}=0$ in $\cW_2$, then (\ref{vinf}) holds.
 Observe that $v_{\inf}+V_{\bx,0}=V_{\bx,\bt}$, where $V_{\bx,0}$ is defined by (\ref{Vx0}).
 Since $v_{\inf}$ is the minimizer for the minimal norm interpolation problem (\ref{Interpolation0}) and $v_{\inf}+v\in V_{\bx,\bt}$ for each $v\in V_{\bx,0}$, we have

 By Lemma \ref{Lemma33}, $\langle v,\cG(v_{\inf})\rangle_{\cW_2}=0$ for all $v\in V_{\bx,0}$, which implies $\cG(v_{\inf})\in V_{\bx,0}^{\perp}$.
 The proof is complete. \end{proof}

-When $\cW_2^*=\cW_1$, then above result can be simplified. \begin{corollary} Assume the same assumptions as in Theorem \ref{Theorem2}.
-If, in addition, $\cW_2^*=\cW_1$ then the minimal norm interpolation problem (\ref{Interpolation0}) has a unique solution $v_{\inf}\in\cW_2$ and it satisfies
+When $\cW_2=\cW_1^*$, the above result can be simplified. \begin{corollary} Assume the same assumptions as in Theorem \ref{Theorem2}.
+If, in addition, $\cW_2=\cW_1^*$, then the minimal norm interpolation problem (\ref{Interpolation0}) has a unique solution $v_{\inf}\in\cW_2$ and it satisfies